jinghuazhao/R/utils/README.md

 ```
 * [csd3.sh](csd3.sh) contains steps to install R under CSD3.
 Note that for `check.sh` work properly, it is necessary to load the modules in it.

-* [install.sh](install.sh) has a sophistic way of installation.
+* [install.sh](install.sh) is a sophisticated way of installation.
 One could implement a more restrictive gcc9 specifications, as described in [https://www.stats.ox.ac.uk/pub/bdr/gcc9/README.txt](https://www.stats.ox.ac.uk/pub/bdr/gcc9/README.txt), as follows,
 ```bash
 export CC=/usr/bin/gcc
 export CXX=/usr/g++